Restorative justice: In criminal cases

 In criminal cases, victims can testify about the crime's impact upon their lives, receive answers to questions about the incident, and participate in holding the offender accountable.
 Meanwhile, offenders can tell their story of why the crime occurred and how it has affected their lives.
 They are given an opportunity to compensate the victim directly – to the degree possible.
 In criminal cases, this can include money, community service in general and/or specific to the offense, education to prevent recidivism, and/or expression of remorse.

 A courtroom process might employ pretrial diversion, dismissing charges after restitution.
 In serious cases, a sentence may precede other restitution.

 In the community, concerned individuals meet with all parties to assess the experience and impact of the crime.
 Offenders listen to victims' experiences, preferably until they are able to empathize with the experience.
 Then they speak to their own experience: how they decided to commit the offense.
 A plan is made for prevention of future occurrences, and for the offender to address the damage to the injured parties.
-All agree.
 Community members hold the offender(s) accountable for adherence to the plan.

 While restorative justice typically involves an encounter between the offender and the victim, some organizations, such as the Mennonite Central Committee Canada, emphasize a program's values over its participants.
 This can include programs that only serve victims (or offenders for that matter), but that have a restorative framework.
 Indigenous groups are using the restorative justice process to try to create more community support for victims and offenders, particularly the young people.
 For example, different programs are underway at Kahnawake, a Mohawk reserve in Canada, and at the Pine Ridge Indian Reservation of the Oglala Lakota nation, within the United States.

 In prisons

 Besides serving as an alternative to civil or criminal trial, restorative justice is also thought to be applicable to offenders who are currently incarcerated.
 The purpose of restorative justice in prisons is to assist with the prisoner's rehabilitation, and eventual reintegration into society.
 By repairing the harm to the relationships between offenders and victims, and offenders and the community that resulted from the crime, restorative justice seeks to understand and address the circumstances which contributed to the crime.
 This is thought to prevent recidivism (that is, that the offender repeats the undesirable behavior) once the offender is released.

-Research of a restorative reentry planning circle process in Hawai‘i showed reduced recidivism that controlled for the self-selection bias that often is difficult to overcome in restorative practices research.
-The reentry planning circle process was also shown to help children, whose incarcerated parents had one, address the trauma they suffered from losing a parent to prison.
+Research of a restorative reentry planning circle process in Hawai‘i was shown to help children, whose incarcerated parents had one, address the trauma they suffered from losing a parent to prison.